mickietoken/Time-IS-Money/README.md

 5. Is the BOOST.
 6. Is the SUPPLY.

-Both are just for display in the UI.
-No actions in code.
+(boost and supply are just for display in the UI.
+No actions in code.)

 7. Is the AVC/Value of the Tokenmobile which will increase in either ₿0.00001 or ₿0.00003 increments everytime the countup ticks 60 seconds.
 The value resets to ₿0.00000 when a a new cycle starts.
 (Note that at the end of the final cycle, the value must stop and stay at its maximum valuation.